-Possibly my least favorite of the three, the Cytron is, however, a very good citrus-infused vodka and great for a Cosmopolitan, Skinny Pomegranate Cocktail, and the like.
+The Cytron is a very good citrus-infused vodka and great for a Cosmopolitan, Skinny Pomegranate Cocktail, and the like.

 It has a crisp citrus aroma with lemon zest at the forefront that follows into the taste with a juicy freshness.
 This smooth vodka finishes dry with a tart abruptness.

 Sobi has followed the vodka market trend and now has a seemingly endless line of flavored vodkas.
 As of 2016, the portfolio also includes:

 - Lemon Meringue